-Negative: No new nodules Semi-positive: RETURN FOR NEXT ANNUAL REPEAT f.
-Indeterminate:
+Negative: No new nodules

+Semi-positive: RETURN FOR NEXT ANNUAL REPEAT

-- b.
+- a.
+Growth of previously seen nodules but still < 3.0 mm; - b.
 New noncalcified nodules < 3.0 mm; - c.
 New nonsolid nodules, regardless of size. - d.
 New peri-fissural nodules< 10.0 mm in diameter with smooth margin and lentiform, oval, or triangular shape; - e.
 New costal-, mediastinal- and diaphragmatic-pleural nodules<10.0 mm in diameter with smooth margin and lenticular, oval, semi-circular, triangular shape.